mydrive/mydrive.github.io/posts/job_descriptions.md

 out people who aren't suitable for the role, but we could be putting off some candidates who really would be great because we've increased the barrier to apply.

-All of this caused us to review our Job Descriptions.
+All of this caused us to review our job descriptions.
 We quickly realised that just tweaking wording maybe wasn't radical enough.
 There was also a feeling that one of the best things about working at [@MyDrive](https://twitter.com/_mydrive) is the working culture which wasn't well reflected in the job descriptions.